-Changes in the Bank's ownership interests in existing subsidiaries in the subsidiaries.
+Changes in Bank's ownership interests in subsidiaries that do not result in the Bank losing control over the subsidiaries are accounted for as equity transactions.
+The carrying amount of the Bank's interests is adjusted to reflect the changes in their relative interests in the subsidiaries.
 Any difference between the amount by which the non-controlling interests are adjusted and the fair value of the consideration paid or received is recognised directly in equity and attributed to the shareholders of the Bank.